Don Hertzfeldt: Influence

 Hertzfeldt's work has been credited with being a prominent influence on surrealism and absurdism in animation in the 2000s, including shaping Adult Swim's brand of animated comedy.

 In 2008, Comedy Central noted his work as having "influenced an entire generation of filmmakers."

 In 2012, Hertzfeldt was ranked #16 in an animation industry and historian survey of the "Top 100 Most Influential People in Animation."

 An animated science fiction story in the third season of Fargo was an homage to Hertzfeldt's work.

 In 2018, Raphael Bob-Waksberg cited Hertzfeldt as an influence in the creation of the animated series BoJack Horseman.

 In 2021, Pete Docter acknowledged Hertzfeldt's visual influence on the Pixar film Soul.

+In 2025, Clint Bentley cited It's Such a Beautiful Day as one of the influences behind his film, Train Dreams.

 Hertzfeldt influenced many webcomics including Hyperbole and a Half, xkcd, and Cyanide & Happiness.

 Awards and honors

-Hertzfeldt has had more films play in competition at the Sundance Film Festival than any other filmmaker, with eight: Rejected, The Meaning of Life, Everything Will Be OK, I Am So Proud of You, Wisdom Teeth, It's Such a Beautiful Day, World of Tomorrow, and World of Tomorrow Episode Two.
+Hertzfeldt has had more films play in competition at the Sundance Film Festival than any other filmmaker, with nine: Rejected, The Meaning of Life, Everything Will Be OK, I Am So Proud of You, Wisdom Teeth, It's Such a Beautiful Day, World of Tomorrow, World of Tomorrow Episode Two, and Paper Trail.
 He returned to the Sundance Film Festival in 2013 to serve on the Short Film Jury.

 In 1999, at the age of 22, Hertzfeldt was nominated for the Short Film Palme d'Or at the Cannes Film Festival for Billy's Balloon, where he was the youngest director in competition.
 The same year Billy's Balloon won the Slamdance Film Festival Grand Jury Award.

 In 2000, at the age of 23, Hertzfeldt was nominated for the Academy Award for Best Animated Short Film for his fifth short film, Rejected.
 He lost to Michaël Dudok de Wit for Father and Daughter.

 In 2001, Hertzfeldt was named by Filmmaker Magazine as one of the "Top 25 Filmmakers to Watch."

 In 2002, Hertzfeldt joined the Academy of Motion Picture Arts and Sciences.

 In 2007, Everything Will Be OK won the Grand Jury Award for Short Film at the Sundance Film Festival, a prize rarely given to an animated film.

 In 2007, Everything Will Be OK advanced to the "shortlist", the final round of voting as a contender for an Academy Award nomination for Best Animated Short Film, but did not make the ultimate list of five nominees.

 In 2007, Hertzfeldt accepted an invitation from the George Eastman House's motion picture archives to indefinitely store and preserve the original film elements and camera negatives of his collected work.

 In 2009, Rejected was the only short film named one of the "Films of the Decade" by Salon.com.
 In 2010, it was noted as one of the five "most innovative animated films of the past ten years" by The Huffington Post.